Aleksandr Kokko

-Aleksandr Kokko (born 4 June 1987) is a Russian-born Finnish footballer who plays as a striker for Finnish Veikkausliiga club RoPS.
+Aleksandr Kokko (born 4 June 1987) is a Russian-born Finnish former footballer who plays as a striker.

+Early life

-He is of Ingrian Finn descent and emigrated with his family to Pori, Finland at the age of ten.
+Kokko was born in Leningrad, Soviet Union.
+He is of Ingrian Finnish descent and emigrated with his family to Pori, Finland at the age of ten.

 Club career

+Kokko started playing football in FC Jazz youth sector.

-Born in Leningrad, Soviet Union, Kokko made his first appearance in the Finnish top flight at the age of 17 with FC Jazz.
-He joined FC Honka before the 2007 season and made six appearances for the club during his first season.
+In 2004, he made his first appearance in the Finnish top flight Veikkausliiga at the age of 17 with Jazz first team.
+He joined fellow Veikkausliiga club FC Honka before the 2007 season and made six appearances for the club during his first season.
 On 5 May 2008, he scored a hat-trick when FC Honka beat FC Haka in a league match by the scoreline of 7–0.
 Those were his first goals in the Finnish Premier Division.
 Kokko was the top goalscorer in the 2008 season of Veikkausliiga with 13 goals.
 In August 2010, Kokko was loaned to FC PoPa.
 He joined VPS for the 2011 season, before joining RoPS in 2012.